kevshin2002/kevshin2002/README.md

 ### Hello!
 I'm Kevin 👋

 I'm a Master's student within the Intelligent Systems, Robotics and Controls at University of California, San Diego.
-I also did my undergraduate curriculumn at UCSD!
+I also did my undergraduate curriculum at UCSD!

-I love learning new things and have a passion for becoming better each day.
-My interest is in the intersection of [controls](https://github.com/kevshin2002/Controls), [machine learning](https://github.com/kevshin2002/ML-AI), and [software](https://github.com/kevshin2002/Software-Development)!
+My undergraduate focus was within controls, software, machine learning, and robotics, but for my masters, I wish to focus more on SLAM and the intersection of it with computer vision!
+I believe that perception combined with sensor technologies is the foundation for autonomous environment understanding.
+Outside of school, I love learning new things and have a passion for becoming better each day.

-I also have a dedicated repository for learning [new software idioms, pragma, design and scalability skills](https://github.com/kevshin2002/Coding-Journey).

 ## Technologies
 **Main Programming Languages**